 Dr. Keroack is a graduate of Amherst College and Harvard Medical School and received his MPH from Boston University.
 He trained in internal medicine and infectious diseases at Brigham and Women’s Hospital in Boston.
 He serves on several local boards focused on improving the quality of life in his native Springfield and across Western Mass, as well as several state and national Boards.
-He is married to Dr. Annmarie Errichetti, CEO of St. Peter’s Hospital in Albany, NY.
-They have two grown daughters now living in Clinton, MA and Burlington, VT.
+He is married to Dr. Ann Errichetti, and they have two grown daughters now living in Massachusetts and Vermont.

 Senior Vice President, Chief Strategy Office, Baystate Health